-Congratulations on your purchase of the SWR 550x Bass Amplifier!
-You now own the latest addition to SWR's world-renowned Professional Line of products for bassists.
+Congratulations on your purchase of the SWR 350x Bass Amplifier!
+You now own the cornerstone amp of SWR's world-renowned Professional Line of products for bassists.

-A little history: In 2002, SWR debuted two new Professional Line amplifiers - the 350x and the 750x.
-Both models offered a simple and straightforward solution for bassists who wanted the famous "SWR Sound" in the simplest Professional Line package possible.
-Our top-selling Professional Line head right out of the chute, the 350x (for example) started by featuring the renowned SWR tube preamp (using a specially-selected 12AX7A vacuum tube), SWR's patented "Aural Enhancer," an easy-to-use 3-band EQ section, and a high-quality, discrete solid-state power amp capable of delivering enough power and headroom for most live applications.
+A little history: The SWR 350x is an upgraded version of the Bass 350, a model we've offered for over ten years as a simple and straightforward solution for bassists who wanted the famous "SWR Sound" in the simplest Professional Line package possible.
+Our top-selling Professional Line head for several years running, the Bass 350 featured a tube preamp (using a specially-selected 12AX7A vacuum tube), SWR's patented "Aural Enhancer," an easy-to-use 3-band EQ section, and a high-quality, discrete solid-state 350-watt power amp capable of delivering enough power and headroom for most live applications.
+With a proven track record among players of all levels, the Bass 350 has become a constant presence in live venues and studios alike.

-Then, we added the new features that defined the "X Series."
-We integrated a new feature: our SubWaveTM circuit, which produces a tone an octave below the original signal and tracks as well or better than anything else on the market today.
-(The effect is foot-switchable, and we provide a footswitch for your convenience.)
-The XLR (Balanced) output circuit was upgraded to include a variable pad, and is quieter in terms of signal-to-noise ratio.
-Additionally, the X Series amps were lighter, quieter (in terms of overall residual and white noise), and in our humble opinion, better-looking than previous models thanks to a cosmetic rework from the ground up.
-With a proven track record among players of all levels, the 350x and 750x have quickly become a constant presence in live venues and studios alike.
-And, of course, each X Series amplifier is still assembled by hand and individually sound-tested in the U.S.A. at our factory in Southern California.
+The new 350x maintains all of these proven features while adding significant improvements.
+We've integrated a new feature: our $SubWave^{TM}$ circuit, which produces a tone an octave below the original signal and tracks as well or better than anything else on the market today.
+(The effect is foot-switchable, and we've provided a footswitch for your convenience.)
+The XLR (Balanced) output circuit has been upgraded to include a variable pad, and is quieter in terms of signal-to-noise ratio.
+Additionally, the unit is now lighter, quieter (in terms of overall residual and white noise), and in our humble opinion, better-looking thanks to a cosmetic rework from the ground up.
+And, of course, each 350x is still assembled by hand and individually sound-tested in the USA at our factory in Southern California.